 - Breeding phenology:

 - High counts: 37 at Funk WPA, Phelps Co 2 Jun 2002 and 34 at Crescent Lake NWR, Garden Co 7 Jun 1995.

 Fall: summer <<<>>> Oct 26,27,29

 Departure is completed by early to mid-Oct.
 Migrants are evident by late Jul, as indicated by counts of 37 in southwest Dixon Co 30 Jul 2000 and 105 at Funk WPA 27 Jul 2003.
-There is a westerly later date at Scottsbluff, Scotts Bluff Co 7 Dec 2008, and one was at Conestoga Lake, Lancaster Co, 15 Dec 2001 on the Lincoln CBC (Brogie 2003).
+There are westerly later dates at Sowbelly Canyon, Sioux Co 24 Nov 1989 and Scottsbluff, Scotts Bluff Co 7 Dec 2008, and one was at Conestoga Lake, Lancaster Co, 15 Dec 2001 on the Lincoln CBC (Brogie 2003).
 This species may linger very late in fall on occasion; it may linger into Jan in Kansas (Thompson et al 2011).

 BBS: Breeding Bird Survey

 CBC: Christmas Bird Count

 NWR: National Wildlife Refuge